dearhive/MashShare/readme.txt

 = {{ version }} =
 * Fix: css not minified properly
+* Fix: Rewrite some code to be PHP 7 compatible
 * New: Use full size buttons for shortcode buttons

 = 3.3.2 =